 - Any volunteer activities counted toward match must be VOCA-allowable activities.
 Please review the VOCA Allowable and Unallowable Costs and Services document for more specific information about which activities are allowable. - Volunteer time used as match must be tied to that specific VOCA-funded project. - Subrecipients must determine how to value volunteer hours.
-Please refer to Section 4, pages 28-29, of this document for detailed information about how to value volunteer match. - If using volunteer hours for match, it is important for programs to have welldefined time-keeping practices to accurately document volunteer time.
-Please refer to subsection B of this section (page 26) for more information about recordkeeping and direct timekeeping.
+Please refer to Section 4: VOCA Management and Operations Guidelines of this document for detailed information about how to value volunteer match. - If using volunteer hours for match, it is important for programs to have well-defined time-keeping practices to accurately document volunteer time.
+Please refer to subsection B of this section for more information about recordkeeping and direct timekeeping.